Background pattern

 In adult women, HMG-lepori is used:

-• to help release an egg from the ovary (ovulation) in women who cannot ovulate and who have not responded to treatment with a substance called "clomiphene citrate".
+• to help release an egg from the ovary (ovulation) in women who cannot ovulate and have not responded to treatment with a substance called "clomiphene citrate".

 • to help release an egg from the ovary (ovulation) in women who are not ovulating because their body produces very small amounts of gonadotropins (FSH and LH).

-In adult males, HMG-lepori is used:
+In adult men, HMG-lepori is used:

 2. What you need to know before starting to use HMG-lepori